Visegrád Group: Austria

 The countries participating in the Austerlitz format.
 From north to south: Czech Republic, Slovakia, Austria.

 Austria is the Visegrád Group's southwestern neighbor.
 The Czech Republic, Slovakia and Austria launched the Slavkov format for the three countries in early 2015.
 The first meeting in this format took place on 29 January 2015 in Slavkov u Brna (Austerlitz) in the Czech Republic.
 Petr Drulák, the deputy foreign minister of the Czech Republic, emphasized that the Austerlitz format was not a competitor, but an addition to the Visegrád group, after proposals to enlarge the V4 with Austria and Slovenia were rejected by Hungary.

 The leadership of the Freedom Party of Austria, the junior partner in the former Austrian coalition government, has expressed its willingness to closely cooperate with the Visegrád Group.
 Former Chancellor and leader of the Austrian People's Party Sebastian Kurz wanted to act as a bridge builder between the east and the west.

 Germany

 Germany, the Visegrád Group's western neighbour, is a key economic partner of the group and vice versa.
 As of 2018, Germany's trade and investment flows with the V4 are greater than with China.

 Romania

 On 24 April 2015, Bulgaria, Romania and Serbia established the Craiova Group.
 The idea came from Victor Ponta, the then Romanian Prime Minister, who said he was inspired by the Visegrád Group.
 Greece joined the group in October 2017.

 Romania has been invited to participate in the Visegrád Group on previous occasions.
-However, several incidents, such as the Black March ethnic clashes, made this impossible.